wgy8283335/dtf/README.md

 DTF

-This is a framework of distributed transaction.
+This is a framework of distributed transaction.The version is 0.1

-The version is 0.1
+Support synchronous and asynchronous distributed transaction.